This page lists all the online transactions services available relating to Tasmanian vehicle registration.

 This is a chance for you to test your knowledge of the road rules.
 You can choose to do a car or motorcycle test.
 Please note this is a practice test only.

-Provides assistance on the accreditation and licensing requirements of transport operator accreditation, vehicle sizes, ancillary certificates and vehicle inspection programs.
+Assistance on the accreditation of transport operator accreditation, vehicle sizes, ancillary certificates and vehicle inspection programs.

 Information and guidelines on different types of licences.